erkghlerngm44/r-anime-soulmate-finder/README.md

 [my kokoro broke](https://github.com/erkghlerngm44/affinity-gatherer/blob/v1.1.0/README.md#q-why-wasnt-this-called-something-snazzy-like-ranime-soulmate-finder)
 and I gave up on the idea.

-I then got over it, accepted that I had shit taste and renamed everything to `soulmate-finder`
+I then got over it, accepted that I had shit taste and renamed everything to `soulmate-finder`.

 #### Q: It's broken!
 ~~Have you tried turning it off and on again?~~